 This is an extra substance or element added (to our diet) in order to complete or enhance it.
-In this case we choose to take a food or medicinal supplement like vitamins, protein powders, energy drinks or bars etc to complete or enhance our fitness, health and wellness.
+In this case, we choose to take a portion of food or medicinal supplement like vitamins, protein powders, energy drinks or bars etc to complete or enhance our fitness, health and wellness.

 8 CRUCIAL TIPS WHEN TAKING SUPPLEMENTS: